When were baptism records introduced?

 How to find baptism records

-The best place to start with finding your ancestor’s baptism record is the place of birth given on census forms.
+The best place to start with finding your ancestor’s baptism record is the place of birth given on census records.
 However, it should be noted that place of birth and place of baptism were not always the same.
 The first child (and sometimes subsequent children as well) was often baptised in the parish of the mother, as she returned to her family home for the confinement.

 The National Index of Parish Register series, available as books from the Society of Genealogists, provides details about all Church of England parishes as well as nonconformist places of worship.
 You can use this to find where your ancestor’s baptism record is likely to be.
 Many baptism records are now available in online parish register collections, while others are held in local record offices.